Efficient Generation of Multi-partite Entanglement between Non-local Superconducting Qubits using Classical Feedback: Teleportation-based CNOT

 \section{Teleportation-based CNOT}

 Teleportation-based quantum gates are an important component of quantum internet and networking protocols \cite{kimble2008quantum, muralidharan2016optimal, jiang2009quantum}.
 Moreover, such gates enable entanglement between non-local qubits on systems with sparse connectivity, which can ease topology constraints when frequency crowding is an issue \cite{morvan2022optimizing}.
-It is also beneficial in the realm of quantum error correction.
-In contrast to the standard surface code \cite{fowler2012surface} where only one logical qubit is encoded in each patch, quantum low-density parity check (QLDPC) codes \cite{breuckmann_quantum_2021} benefit from higher encoding rates, but come at the expense of non-local stabilizer checks.
-Therefore, it becomes difficult to perform stabilizer measurement for QLDPC codes when the connectivity of the qubit layout is limited by locality.
-Several hardware-efficient protocols have been proposed to tackle this problem.
-For example, neutral atoms trapped in optical tweezers can be moved around to perform entangling gates with other atoms far from each other \cite{xu2023constantoverhead,bluvstein2024logical}.
-On the other hand, for systems without all-to-all coupling (e.g., superconducting circuits), a teleportation-based CNOT is another option if entanglement is shared between two separate parties, where the long range GHZ states may serve as the desired entanglement resource.
+They may also be beneficial in the realm of quantum error correction.
+For example, for superconducting quantum processors, qubit connectivity is generally limited by locality.
+Therefore, for certain quantum error correcting codes that require nonlocal stabilizer measurements, the teleportation-based CNOT provides a low-depth solution for non-local entanglement\cite{delfosse_bounds_2021}.
 Teleportation-based CNOT gates have been previously demonstrated in optical systems \cite{huang2004experimental}, trapped ions \cite{wan2019quantum}, superconducting cavities \cite{chou2018deterministic}, and superconducting qubits \cite{baumer2023efficient}.
 In our work, we demonstrate a teleportation-based CNOT gate as it serves as a precursor to the more expressive gate, the unbounded fan-out (see next section), which can also be demonstrated in constant depth using similar methods.